AN IRON LOVE

 BIOGRAPHY

-His sculptures are mainly made of iron, stainless steel or corten steel, with the juxtaposition of other
+Borga’s sculptures are primarily made of iron, stainless steel, corten steel, brass, and copper, often paired with natural materials.

 artist statement